christopher-vollmers/Mandalorion-old/README.md

         -g, --gmap_genome	gmap genome name (e.g. mm10 or hg38, depending on what you named it when you built it) -a, --adapter_fasta	path/to/sample_index.fasta (Provided)
-        -q, --quality_cutoff	sets the minimum average q-score for a read to be kept (We use '9')
+        -q, --quality_cutoff	sets the minimum average q-score for a read to be kept (We use '9') -t, --gmap_threads	sets the number of threads to run gmap with, default is 1

     Just Align:
         The output will be 2 files in the path specified under 2 below: